 Just before 9.30 I walked into the meditation room not sure what to expect.
 I chose a pillow to sit on and waited as the room filled up.

 Once the room met its capacity a monk walked in and the session began.
 We started by assessing our posture and sitting correctly.
 One must sit with a straight back and head slightly bent towards yourself.
 You can either cross your legs or kneel.
 You should place your hands on your lap facing upwards or on your legs.

-The monk spoke calmly to us about the mind and how we are incharge of our happiness trough our thoughts.
+The monk spoke calmly to us about the mind and how we are in charge of our happiness through our thoughts.
 We attempted to observe our breath and not control it.
 We sat for an hour clearing our mind while maintaining some focus.
-When our thoughts wondered in we were advised to breath in white pure light and exhale distractions in the form of black smoke.
+When our thoughts wondered in we were advised to breath in pure white light and exhale distractions in the form of black smoke.

 Someone asked about getting frustrated at themselves for not meditating well and thinking about other things.
 He calmly responded saying that hopes are irrelevant they don’t matter.
 We must not go into a meditation with any expectations.
 There is no such thing as a good or bad meditation.
 One must avoid being judgemental of ourselves.
 The whole idea is to be kind to ourselves.